-I love using no-knead dough!
-This dough is very similar to the no-knead crusty bread dough but it has the addition of a bit of sugar and olive oil.
+The dough is very similar to my No-Knead Crusty Bread Dough but it has the addition of a bit of sugar and olive oil.
 I think you’re going to love how fast and easy this recipe is.
-Perfect for dunking into a warming cup of soup on a chilly night.

-How to Mix No-Knead Dough
+How to Make No-Knead Fougasse for Halloween

 - In a large mixing bowl, add flour, kosher salt, sugar, and yeast.
 Whisk together.